GeneralFox2/Video_Analyzer/README.md

 ## Environment

-I did not update these applications to work with newer versions of the supporting modules (Tensorflow, etc.), so I re-created the original development environment manually.
-I built an Ubuntu 16.04 LTS 64-bit environment.
-I did not build a virtual development environment.
-Python 3 was used.
+The applications used to construct this application referenced older modules (such as Tensorflow, numpy, etc.) - I did not update them.
+Instead, I simply re-created the original development environment manually.
+To ensure backward compatibility I used an Ubuntu 16.04 LTS 64-bit environment.
+I did not use a virtual development environment.
+I used Python 3.

 ### Built With